Dwight Kay

 Dwight Kay (born May 5, 1947) is a former Republican member of the Illinois General Assembly.

 Kay is a 1970 graduate of Taylor University.
 Kay served as Vice President for Cassens Transport.
 He unsuccessfully ran for the General Assembly in 2008 and was involved in the effort to impeach Illinois Governor Rod Blagojevich.
 He was elected to the Illinois General Assembly in 2010.

 Kay then lost his seat in the 2016 election with 48.4% of the vote, to Katie Stuart's 51.6%.

+In the 2004 election, Dwight Kay served as the finance chairman for the successful campaign of Lloyd A. Karmeier for a seat on the Supreme Court of Illinois.